CASFRI/CASFRI/docs/specifications/README.md

-### stand_photo_year
+### STAND_PHOTO_YEAR

-The attribute **stand_photo_year** is a identifies the year in which the aerial photography was conducted for a particular polygon.
+The attribute **STAND_PHOTO_YEAR** is a identifies the year in which the aerial photography was conducted for a particular polygon.
 This is in contrast to photo_year_start and photo_year_end which identify the interval for when the inventory was completed.

 | stand_photo_year                                             | values      |
 | :----------------------------------------------------------- | :---------- |